 Indian Food is Good Mood

 And Cuisines!
 Forget about any other things you heard before about the Indian kitchen.
-The food here will blow your mind, just savouring mouth-watering meals, and it will make your mood and your day.
+The food here will blow your mind.
+Savouring mouth-watering meals will make your mood and your day.

-Be prepared to sample something from every city you will visit.
-Each region is proud of its own culinary specialties, and I am proud too!
+Be prepared to sample something from every city you visit.
+Each region is proud of its culinary specialities, and I am proud of mine, too!

 Cheap does not Mean Low-Quality

-That’s why the accommodations are relatively affordable to most travellers.
-However, that doesn’t mean that you choose the cheapest hostels or eat from kiosks; you should choose something clean and neat to stay or eat.
+That’s why accommodations are relatively affordable to most travellers.
+However, that doesn’t mean you should choose the cheapest hostels or eat from kiosks; you should choose something clean and neat to stay or eat.

 Free Your Spirit

-In addition, many individuals are flocking to India in quest of solace for their wandering spirits.
-This country embraces all religions worldwide, and it’s the birthplace of Yoga and meditation practice.
-People here are really bound to the spiritual side, and everyone is eager to follow their religious rituals.
+In addition, many individuals flock to India for solace for their wandering spirits.
+This country embraces all religions worldwide and is the birthplace of Yoga and meditation.
+People here are bound to the spiritual side, and everyone is eager to follow their religious rituals.

 Adventure Never Stop Here

-From chaotic streets, impressive structures, hiking up the Himalayas and just meandering around cities and small villages of India, every step here is likely to indulge yourself in different worlds of adventure linked to each corner’s extraordinary character and identity.
+From chaotic streets to impressive structures, hiking up the Himalayas, and meandering around cities and small villages in India, every step here will likely indulge you in different worlds of adventure linked to each corner’s extraordinary character and identity.

-India is a very diverse sprawling country spanning more than 3 million kilometers.
-You have to manage your time wisely to make your vacation optimal, visit many more places, and take advantage of your itinerary here.
-And our insider advice is always to hire a local tour guide to be your expert and trusted counselor in this country.
+India is a diverse, sprawling country spanning over 3 million kilometres.
+To make your vacation optimal, visit many more places and take advantage of your itinerary; it would help if you manage your time wisely.
+Our insider advice is always to hire a local tour guide to be your expert and trusted counsellor in this country.

 Location: Chamarajnagar district in the Indian state of Karnataka, covering 868.63 km2

 How to get there: you can book a flight from Delhi to Kempegowda International Airport, then take a bus to the park, or you can take a train station from New Delhi to Pune, then take a bus to Mysore then take an Uber ride to the park.
-It’s a long journey; it’ll take you more than 43 hours, so be prepared and find a rest stop.
+It’s a long journey; it’ll take over 43 hours, so be prepared and find a rest stop.

-Price: About 4 dollars for admission fee and another 4 dollars for the safari vehicle
+Price: About 4 dollars for the admission fee and another 4 dollars for the safari vehicle

 Come here as early as possible to discover all the parks without being in a hurry.
-You can unwind for a while in the park resort or get right into your adventure.
+You can unwind in the park resort or get into your adventure.

 Why should you visit Bandipur National Park?

-Bandipur National Park is one of India’s most incredible wild parks, home to elephants, Indian bison, sloth bears, monkeys, peacocks, and peahens, among other wildlife.
-And definitely is one of the top things you can do in India.
+Bandipur National Park is one of India’s most incredible wild parks.
+It is home to elephants, Indian bison, sloth bears, monkeys, peacocks, and peahens, among other wildlife.
+It is one of the top things you can do in India.

 This biodiversity habitat will leave an impression on you, and you will learn more about the habits of these wild animals.